-In the multi-class setting, where each classifier emits multiple probabilistic outputs, runtime growth was more substantial.
-Without any feature compression, the normalized runtime rose steeply from 0.124 at level 1 to 1.000 at level 10.
-Introducing SFE at each level moderated this increase, resulting in a final runtime of 0.593.
-Periodic SFE demonstrated intermediate behavior, ending at 0.754.
-Feature selection via autoencoders and attention mechanisms yielded more favorable scaling patterns.
-Specifically, the 2-layer autoencoder applied at each level led to a reverse-asymptotic profile, with runtime plateauing after level 5 and reaching only 0.237 at level 10.
-A similar trend was observed for periodic attention, which maintained a final runtime of 0.439, while the each-level attention variant concluded at 0.543 (see \autoref{tab:runtimecomparisons} for details).
-These results, supported by runtime trajectories illustrated in \autoref{fig:elapsedtimes}, confirm that RocketStack’s pruning mechanisms and feature compression strategies can effectively counteract the computational demands traditionally associated with deep ensembling.
-Since randomized model pruning variations in binary (SFE) and multi-class (Attention) settings do not affect the number of models pruned per level (only which models are selected), their runtime profiles remain identical to their non-randomized counterparts.
-Therefore, these variations were omitted from reported elapsed time comparisons.
+In multi-class classification, where each model emits multiple probabilistic outputs, runtime growth was larger.
+Without feature compression, normalized runtime increased from 0.124 at level 1 to 1.000 at level 10.
+Each-level SFE moderated this increase (0.593 at level 10), while periodic SFE showed intermediate scaling (0.754).
+Autoencoders and attention mechanisms yielded more favorable profiles.
+The 2-layer autoencoder applied at each level showed a reverse-asymptotic trajectory, plateauing after level 5 and reaching 0.237 at level 10.
+Periodic attention maintained 0.439 at level 10, while each-level attention ended at 0.543 (see \autoref{tab:runtimecomparisons} and \autoref{fig:elapsedtimes}).
+These trends indicate that pruning and feature compression can counteract the computational demands typically associated with deep ensembling.
+Since randomized pruning variants do not change the number of models retained per level, only which models are selected, their runtime profiles are identical to their non-randomized counterparts and are omitted from elapsed time comparisons.